jsoref/thorium/api/docs/src/architecture/scaler.md

 required for their currently active jobs.
 When scheduling jobs for the fair share pool the users with the lowest score will get the highest priority.

-workers that are spawned in the fairshare pool will have a limited lifetime depending on their original lifetime settings.
+workers that are spawned in the fair share pool will have a limited lifetime depending on their original lifetime settings.

 | original | under fair share |